ydb-platform/ydb/ydb/docs/en/core/deploy/manual/deploy-ydb-on-premises.md

 └─vdb1 252:17   0   186G  0 part
 ```

 The names of block devices depend on the OS settings configured by the system administrator or provided by the cloud provider.
-For example, block device names in Yandex Cloud are based on `vd(n)`, where `n` is an incrementing literal.
-In AWS, block device names include the device type (`hdd`, `ssd`, `nvme`) and a sequential number (`0n1`, `1n1`).
+In the example above, block device names are based on the `vd(n)` pattern, where `(n)` is a sequence number.
+In other environments, block device names might include the device type (`hdd`, `ssd`, `nvme`).

 1. Create partitions on the selected disks: